mrc-ide/grout/README.md

 also provided

 ## Endpoints
+* Metadata about available datasets: `/metadata`
 * Tile data: `/tile/:dataset/:level/:z/:x/:y"`
 * Admin 0 (country) metadata for all countries in a dataset: `/region-metadata/:dataset/0`
 * Region metadata for a single country: `/region-metadata/:dataset/:level/:iso`

 Countries are identified by three letter ISO codes.
-The only dataset currently supported is `gadm41` - region metadata for this dataset is available at levels 1 and 2.

 ## Development

 Grout is implemented as an [express](https://expressjs.com/) server in Typescript.

 Developed with node v22.

+For testing, a partial `gadm41` dataset is included with tile data and region metadata at levels 0 and 1.

 Run in dev mode with hot reloading managed by vite: `npm run dev`